mavalentin/Calculator-compiler/README.md

 Variable assignment: `x=5`
 Display variable value: `x`
 Variables can be used inside the mathematical operations: `x+y`
+Non-defined variables will cause a "not defined" warning, but will be used as value 0 for the performed operation